openthread/openthread/src/cli/README.md

 ### childsupervision interval

-Get the Child Supervision Interval value.
+Get the Child Supervision interval value on the child.

-Child supervision feature provides a mechanism for parent to ensure that a message is sent to each sleepy child within the supervision interval.
-If there is no transmission to the child within the supervision interval, OpenThread enqueues and sends a supervision message (a data message with empty payload) to the child.
-This command can only be used with FTD devices.
+Child Supervision feature provides a mechanism for parent to ensure that a message is sent to each sleepy child within the supervision interval.
+If there is no transmission to the child within the supervision interval, OpenThread enqueues and sends a Child Supervision Message to the child.

 ```bash
 > childsupervision interval